 Starfish Recovery SCIO

-The Starfish Recovery Cafe is closed until further notice.
+The Starfish Recovery Cafe has closed until further notice.

-Stepping Stones has suspended all activites until furtehr notice.
-You can still contact the team during normal working hours.
+Stepping Out have suspended all face-to-face meetings and group activities.
+You can contact the Stepping Out team during normal working hours.

 STRiVE is enacting a Social Distancing Policy.
 Therefore its office will be closed until further notice.
 All staff can be reached by email and by the contact form on its website – strive.scot